 In Australia, about 350 million batteries are purchased every year.
 More than two thirds of them end up in landfill, where they can cause health and environmental problems.

-Heavy metals in batteries include cadmium, nickel, lead and mercury, which are all toxic and dangerous to human, animal and environmental health if not managed properly.
-Batteries in landfill damage the environment because, once their casings disintegrate, metals and chemicals inside the battery leach out.
+Heavy metals in batteries include cadmium, nickel, lead, and mercury, are all toxic and dangerous to human, animal and environmental health if not managed properly.

 Some of the new uses for your old batteries include: